-These SFI or Swedish language courses are designed for people who are already living in Sweden.
+These SFI or Swedish language courses are designed for people already living in Sweden.
 To sign up for the course, you must have the right to live and work in Sweden, which means you are legally registered with the tax authorities.

 As a large percentage of the Swedish population speak fluent English, you can live and work in Sweden without speaking Swedish.
 But, to fully integrate into Swedish society, it would be good for you to take advantage of the programs offered within Sweden and learn the Swedish language.

-Not only will your Swedish friends be pleased that you can speak Swedish, but it will also help to make your experience in Sweden richer than it would have been without speaking the Swedish language.
+Not only will your Swedish friends be pleased that you can speak Swedish, but it will also help make your experience in Sweden richer than it would have been without the Swedish language.